spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-cloud-deployment.md

 **Schema and snapshot**

-As you already generated schema and a snapshot for the Example Project when you launched a local deployment, and haven’t changed the project since, you don’t need to generate a schema or snapshot.
-However, when you do make any changes to the project, you must generate schema and create a snapshot before launching a local or cloud deployment.
+When you launched a local deployment of the Example project you initiated schema and snapshot generation for it.
+If you haven’t changed the project since, you don’t need to regenerate a schema or snapshot.
+However, when you do make any changes to the project, you must regenerate schema and create a snapshot before launching a local or cloud deployment.

-**Hosting cost**
+**Hosting costs**

 Everyone who signs up for SpatialOS automatically has free cloud deployment hosting via the free tier, so you can use free tier hosting for this Example project.